aaron-c-zhao/PeopleCounter/README.md

 		* height: image height which will affect the image shown in the window
 		* llimit: the lower limit applied when map the floating point temperature figure to 8bit grey value
 		* hlimit: the upper limit applied when map the floating point temperature figure to 8bit grey value
-		* frame_rate: the frame rate that was adopted(TODO: adjust the data passed into the pipeline according to the framerate)
+		* frame_rate: the frame rate of the video, this combined with the FRAME_RATE seeting in header_config.txt will decide the step of the image pointer.
 * header_config.txt
 	* SENSOR_IMAGE_WIDTH: the width of the image to be processed by the pipeline, default value 32
 	* SENSOR_IMAGE_HEIGHT: the height of the image to be processed by the pipeline, default valut 24